OlgaMyazina/nodejs-basics/Readme.md

 ### task 10

-`calcHash.js` - implement function that calculates SHA256 hash for file `fileToCalculateHashFor.txt` and logs it into console as `hex`
+`calcHash.js` - implement function that calculates `SHA256` hash for file `fileToCalculateHashFor.txt` and logs it into console as `hex`

-To check `task 9`, you need to execute
+To check `task 10`, you need to execute
 ```
-npm run modules
+npm run hash
 ```